National Gallery of Zimbabwe

 The National Gallery of Zimbabwe (NGZ) is a gallery in Harare, Zimbabwe, dedicated to the presentation and conservation of Zimbabwe's contemporary art and visual heritage.
 The original National Gallery of Rhodesia was designed and directed by Frank McEwen, a British citizen credited with bringing Shona Sculpture to the spotlight.

 The Gallery was officially opened by Queen Elizabeth The Queen Mother on July 16, 1957, and Queen Elizabeth II attended the sixth Zimbabwe Heritage Exhibition there in October 1991.

 The current executive director is Raphael Chikukwa.

+The different types of mediums of artwork that been showcased in the gallery are stone, metal, wooden sculptures, also paintings, drawings, installations that has been created by Zimbabwean artists.

 Regional galleries

 National Gallery of Zimbabwe in Bulawayo

 The National Gallery in Bulawayo is a branch of the NGZ opened in 1970 in Zimbabwe's second city, Bulawayo.
 It was located for some years in an old market building behind City Hall, but since 1993 has occupied Douslin House on Main Street, an elegant two-storey building of 1901.

 The current Regional Manager is Mrs. Silenkosi Moyo, and former Managers (Directors) of the National Gallery in Bulawayo have included Stephen Williams, Yvonne Vera, Addelis Sibutha, Voti Thebe and Butholezwe Kgosi Nyathi.